I left my corporate career behind in 2017 before it was the popular thing to do.

 Our apartment is fairly small – about 1,300 square feet – but we are fortunate enough to have two bedrooms.
 And we keep a workspace in each.

 When the door is closed, we know the other person is in “do not disturb” mode.
 We strive to pretend like the other person isn’t even home.
-A closed-door means there’s an important phone call, or deep work taking place.
+A closed-door means important conference calls or deep work sessions are happening.

 We also use Slack to communicate with each other throughout the day.